metomi/rose/sphinx/tutorial/cylc/furthertopics/clock-triggered-tasks.rst

 waiting for the actual time to be equal to the cycle point.

-Clock Triggering Tasks
+Clock-Triggering Tasks
 ----------------------

-We want our clock to only ring in real time rather than the simulated cycle time.
+We want our clock to only ring in real-time rather than the simulated cycle time.

 To do this, add the following lines to the ``[scheduling]`` section of